 How much does Probate cost?

 Probate attorneys may charge an hourly fee or a percentage of the estate for the work they perform.
-I charge by the hour, and my retainer fee is $1,300.
-My fees are much lower than those of many attorneys, particularly the big law firms, who typically charge a percentage of the estate, or higher hourly rates.
+I charge by the hour, and my retainer fee is $1,500.
+Many of my clients will not pay more than the $1500 retainer.
+My fees can be much lower than those of many attorneys, particularly the big law firms, who typically charge a percentage of the estate.

 Big firms often charge 5 percent of the estate.
 For a $5 million estate, this would translate to attorney fees of $250,000 — a huge difference from my hourly fees.
 A typical fee for my total services on estate administration is less than $2,000.